AGKorson/WinAGI-GDS/README.md

 ### History:
+**alpha18.0** Sound editor is complete.
+Added support for drawing and editing staff notes directly from the staff display.
+Fixed some bugs in the sound editor and other editors.

 **alpha17.1** Sound editor framework is set.
 Basic sound editing functions are working.
 Added support for importing MIDI, IT and MOD files directly, without needing intermediary conversion.
 Still need to add support for drawing and editing staff notes directly from the staff display.

 **alpha17.0** View Editor is complete.